tigh-latte/presentations/unsafe-stacks/presentation.md

 ## Slice headers

-A slice header is like a string header, only they are 24 bytes long.
-These actual 8 determine the slice's capacity.
+A slice header is like a `StringHeader`, only they are 24 bytes long.
+The extra 8 bytes determine the slice's capacity.

 ```go
     bb := make([]string, 5, 10)